Written by on . Last updated July 3rd, 2026.

-A significant Magnitude 5.1 earthquake struck under land 38 kilometer from Liberia in Costa Rica in the evening of Tuesday June 9th, 2026.
-Another country near the epicenter is Nicaragua.
+A significant M5.0 earthquake struck in the North Pacific Ocean 31 kilometer from Liberia, Costa Rica in the evening of Tuesday June 9th, 2026.
+Nicaragua is also near its epicenter.

 Felt the earthquake?
 Share this article: Share on Facebook Tweet Submit to Reddit Share on LinkedIn